MicrosoftCloudEssentials-LearningHub/MS-Fabric-Essentials-Workshop/Terraform/README.md

     C -->|Order Now| E[terraform apply]
     C -->|Delete Resource if needed| F[terraform destroy]
 ```
+> [!IMPORTANT]
+> Please modify `terraform.tfvars` with your information.
+Then run the following flow:

 1. **Login to Azure**: This command logs you into your Azure account.
 It opens a browser window where you can enter your Azure credentials.
 Once logged in, you can manage your Azure resources from the command line.